egis/handbook/README.md

 ### Papertrail Dev Portal

 In laymen terms, Papertrail has a UI and backend component.
-To understand Papertrail in more detail, have a look at the developer portal for a in-depth understanding on it's components, how to build and deploy them, how they go throught the Dev Ops Cycle,etc
+To understand Papertrail in more detail, have a look at the [PaperTrail Developer Portal](http://developer.papertrail.co.za/#bootstraping-projects) for a in-depth understanding on it's components, how to build and deploy them, how they go through the Dev Ops Cycle,etc